 Each year, we look forward to events that have become a tradition in the digital marketing landscape.
 They are must-win award ceremonies like the Bookmark Awards, must-attend conventions such as Google Marketing Live, and must-read reports like WordStream’s Online Advertising Landscape 2019 Report.

-The report documents notable trends for this year and provides a good overview of how marketing professionals are spending their advertising budget, the strategies they are using, their biggest challenges, and much more.
+The report documents notable marketing trends for this year and provides a good overview of how marketing professionals are spending their online advertising budget, the strategies they are using, their biggest challenges, and much more.
 You can read the full report here, but for some bite-sized insights, scroll down to the infographic below.

 Needless to say, Wordstream’s report is a really useful document as it gives us a roadmap for navigating the year ahead and thriving in your own marketing efforts.